rixiobarrios/aws-s3-setup-guide/README.md

 In the [S3](https://console.aws.amazon.com/s3) tab:

 1. Click `Create Bucket`.
- This opens the `Create a Bucket - Select a Bucket Name and Region` modal.
+ This opens the `Create bucket` modal.
 1. Enter a name in the `Bucket Name` box.
 It must be unique among all S3 buckets and in all lowercase characters.
 1. Select `US East (N. Virginia)` for the `Region`.
 1. Click `Create`.
-1. Highlight your bucket and select the `Permissions` tab.
+1. Click your new bucket and select the `Permissions` tab.
-1. Click `Bucket policy` near the bottom of the `Permissions` tab.
+1. Click `Bucket Policy`.
 1. At the bottom of the `Bucket Policy Editor` page, click `Policy Generator`.
 This opens the AWS Policy Generator page.
 1. On the AWS Policy Generator page